Best Next.js examples in 2024

 The moment you go on Leafly, they automatically provide nearby stores depending on location.
 Each store has responsive links that take you to pages with additional information.
-The website is also very accessible to disabled or impared users.
+The website is also very accessible to disabled or impaired users.
 It has a great color contrast and underlines words when your cursor is above them.
-All in all, it has a personalized feel that will keep users coming back.
+Overall, it has a personalized feel that will keep users coming back.

 Next.js is a powerful tool for building fast and scalable web applications.
 It is particularly well-suited for SaaS businesses, which often need to handle large amounts of data and traffic.